Positive Cones of the Projectivization of a parabolic vector bundle and Their Products over a Curve: Preliminaries

 for any weight $k$ polynomial $P$ in Chern classes of vector bundles on $X$; a Chern polynomial is naturally seen as an operator on Chow groups using the linearity and commutativity of the action of the Chern classes.
-The \textit{numerical group} is the quotient It is a finite dimensional real vector space, and it's nonzero only when $0\,\leq\, k\,\leq \,\dim\, X\,=\, n$.
+The \textit{numerical group} is the quotient It is a real vector space of finite dimension, and it is nonzero only when $0\,\leq\, k\,\leq \,\dim\, X\,=\, n$.
 The class in ${N}_{k}(X)$ of a real $k$--cycle $Z$ is denoted by $[Z]$.
 Clearly, both $N_{0}(X)$ and $N_{n}(X)$ are isomorphic to $\mathbb{R}$.
-It is not known whether flat pullbacks descend from $CH_{k}$ to $N_{k}(X)$ (see \cite[19.1.6 and 19.2.3]{Fu}).

 The \textit{dual numerical group} $N^{k}(X)\,:=\, (N_{k}(X))^{\vee}$ is no longer isomorphic to $N_{n-k}(X)$.
 It can also be defined as follows: